 The £50,270 amount is known as the ‘Upper Profits limit’ for 2021/22.

 Class 4 NICs are calculated annually by HMRC as part of your Self Assessment.
 Your Self Assessment liability will include a calculation based on the amount of profit made by your sole trader business.

 For Class 4 NICs, you’ll usually pay the amount due to HMRC every six months as part of your payment on account (31st July each year) and/or your final Self Assessment payment (31st January each year).
 The payment on account is usually an estimate.

-HMRC allows you to make voluntary National Insurance contributions.
+If either of these applies, you can choose to make voluntary Class 3 National Insurance contributions which are £15.30 a week for the 2020/21 tax year, or £15.40 a week for the 2021/22 tax year.
 However, this is a specialist area and you’ll need to take advice based on your individual circumstances.
 You’ll need to liaise closely with HMRC to ensure any voluntary contribution made is calculated correctly.